Second-Order Perturbation in Adaptive Perturbation Method: Outlook

 \section{Outlook}

-Because the model that we considered is non-integrable, the summation of the perturbation series to all orders cannot have an exact solution.
-However, a quantitative result appears in the second-order should imply that this method is quite efficient.
-Because the second-order calculation has ambiguities for choosing the $\gamma$, our demonstration should justify our choosing being convenient and practical.
-To understand our real world, we must face non-integrable models.
-Therefore, it is impossible to have an exact solution always, but the adaptive perturbation method \cite{Weinstein:2005kw} can provide an analytical solution to each perturbation term for all coupling constants.
-Especially for a strongly coupled region, it is hard to have an analytical study from a perturbation study before.
-We demonstrated that the adaptive perturbation method is simple enough to provide an analytical solution to compare to the numerical solutions. \\
+The anharmonic oscillator model is non-integrable.
+Therefore, the perturbation series to all orders cannot have an exact solution.
+However, a quantitative result appears in the second order.
+This result should imply that this method is quite efficient.
+To understand our world, we must face non-integrable models.
+Therefore, it is impossible to have an exact solution always.
+The adaptive perturbation method \cite{Weinstein:2005kw} can provide an analytical solution to each perturbed term for all coupling constants.
+Especially for a strongly coupled theory, it is hard to have an analytical study from a traditional method.
+We demonstrated that the adaptive perturbation method is simple enough to provide an analytical solution. \\

-Our consideration can be easily extended to the scalar field theory.
-In QFT, one can study interesting directions related to the critical points by using the techniques of a renormalization group flow.
-Using the adaptive perturbation method, one can probe a strongly coupled region for exploring a new phase.
+Our consideration is extendable to the scalar field theory \cite{Weinstein:2005kw}.
+It is interesting to study critical points by using a renormalization group flow \cite{Wilson:1971dc}.